collaborativebioinformatics/Multiomic_graph/README.md

 # Multiomic_graph

 Group Members:
-Arth Banka,
 Siddharth Sabata,
 Shivank Sadasivan,
- Rachael Oluwakamiye abolade,
- Lars W. Ericson
+Lars W. Ericson,
+Arth Banka,
+Rachael Oluwakamiye abolade

 Population-Specific Multi-omics Graph Generation for a Target Protein This repository contains the code and resources for generating population-specific multi-omics gene graphs that integrate genetic variants and protein expression data.
 The project aims to link genomic variation with protein abundance using graph-based representations, facilitating advanced analytics and precision medicine applications.